codehaus/fabric3/tutorials/README.txt

 * The Fabric3 standalone runtime, downloadable from http://fabric3.codehaus.org/Downloads.
 * The Fabric3 Tutorials distribution (this package)
+* WebCalc and BigBank require the Web Profile, downloadable from http://repository.codehaus.org/org/codehaus/fabric3/profile-web/0.5.1/profile-web-0.5.1-bin.zip.
+* BigBank requires the JPA profile, downloadable from http://repository.codehaus.org/org/codehaus/fabric3/profile-jpa/0.5.1/profile-jpa-0.5.1-bin.zip.
-* The H2 database extension, downloadable from http://repository.codehaus.org/org/codehaus/fabric3/fabric3-db-h2/0.5.1/fabric3-db-h2-0.5.1.jar.
+* BigBank requires the H2 database extension, downloadable from http://repository.codehaus.org/org/codehaus/fabric3/fabric3-db-h2/0.5.1/fabric3-db-h2-0.5.1.jar.
+* The build system requires Maven 2.0.8 or later.
+It can be downloaded from http://maven.apache.org/download.html.

 III.
-Getting Started

-To get started, download the Fabric3 Standalone Runtime from http://fabric3.codehaus.org/Downloads and follow the installation directions.
-Maven 2.0.8 or later is also required to build the tutorials and can be downloaded from http://maven.apache.org/download.html.
-Once the Fabric3 runtime and Maven have been installed, build and deploy the desired application:
+Runtime and Tutorial Installation

+* Install the standalone runtime by unzipping the distribution to a directory.

+* Install the Web and JPA profiles by unzipping the contents of the profile archives to the /extension and /host directories where the standalone runtime is installed.

+* Install the H2 Database extension by copying it to the /user directory where the standalone runtime is installed (this was downloaded in a previous step).

+* Unzip the tutorials distribution.
+It will contain the WebCalc and BigBank projects.

+IV.
+Building and Deploying WebCalc

-* To build WebCalc, go to the webcalc folder and execute: mvn clean install.
+* To build WebCalc, go to the webcalc project folder and execute: mvn clean install.
 Note internet access is required the first time the project is built so Maven can download the required project dependencies.
 Remote access can be turned off for subsequent builds by executing: mvn -o clean install.

+* After the WebCalc project has been built, deploy it by copying the war from the /target output directory to the Fabric3 runtime /deploy directory.

+* Start the runtime from the /bin directory by executing: java -jar server.jar standalone.
+The runtime will write a message to the console after the war has been deployed.

+* The calculator UI can be accessed at http://localhost:8181/calculator/entry.html.

+V. Building and Deploying BigBank

-* To build BigBank, go to the bigbank folder and execute: mvn -r clean install.
+* To build BigBank, go to the bigbank project folder and execute: mvn -r clean install.
 The '-r' command is required so all BigBank modules will be built.
 Note internet access is required the first time the project is built so Maven can download the required project dependencies.
 Remote access can be turned off for subsequent builds by executing: mvn -o clean install.

-After the projects have been built, the can be deployed to the Fabric3 runtime as follows:

-* Start the runtime from the /bin directory by executing: java -jar server.jar standalone.

-* If WebCalc is being deployed, copy the WebCalc war from the /target output directory to the Fabric3 /deploy directory.
-The runtime will write a message to the console after the jar has been deployed.
-The calculator UI can be accessed at http://localhost:8181/calculator/entry.html.

-* If BigBank is being deployed, do the following
-    * Install the H2 Database extension by copying it to the /user directory where the standalone runtime is installed (this was downloaded in a previous step).
 * Install the BigBank datasource configuration by copying datasource.xml (located in /bigbank/config) to the /user directory where the standalone runtime is installed.

 * Copy the fabric3-tutorial-bigbank-0.5.1.jar (located in /bigbank/bigbank/target) and the fabric3-tutorial-bigbank-webclient-0.5.1.war (located in /bigbank/bigbank-webclient/target) archived to the Fabric3 /deploy directory.

-They can either be copied and installed together or individually.
-If they are copied and installed separately, the bigbank jar must be installed first, followed by the web archive since the latter depends on services provided by the former.
-The BigBank UI can be accessed from http://localhost:8181/lending/applicationForm.jsp.
+* Start the runtime from the /bin directory by executing: java -jar server.jar standalone.

+* The BigBank UI can be accessed from http://localhost:8181/lending/applicationForm.jsp.

-II.
-Reporting Issues
+V. Reporting Issues

 * If you experience a problem or would like to suggest improvements, send a note to the user list (http://xircles.codehaus.org/projects/fabric3/lists) or file a JIRA issue (http://jira.codehaus.org/browse/FABRICTHREE).